-Your Round Rock, TX home may not be as environmentally friendly as you suspect.
+Your Texas and Louisiana home may not be as environmentally friendly as you suspect.
 Here are some of the common household pollutants found in homes around the country.

 - Secondhand Smoke – Caused by cigarettes, cigars, and other tobacco products, secondhand smoke can linger in a home much longer than many realize.
 It can lead to cancer and other respiratory illnesses and is especially dangerous for children or the elderly.

 - Radon – Radon is invisible and odorless.
 It's a radioactive gas created within the soil, and it can enter a home through any cracks or through walls touching the ground.
 It is the leading cause of lung cancer in nonsmokers and is a serious contaminant.

 - Combustion Pollutants – Burned materials can create numerous pollutants within the home.
 These are more present in buildings that lack proper ventilation or that use fuel burning appliances without a vent.
 In some cases, these pollutants can create major health issues, in other cases they could kill.

 - Carbon Monoxide – This odorless gas is a type of combustion pollutant and one that can be the most dangerous.
 It causes headaches, nausea, and can lead to death.

 - Nitrogen Dioxide – Another odorless gas, this one can cause throat, nose, and eye irritation and increase the risk of developing respiratory infections.

 - Molds – Molds are a growing problem in the country.
 Molds are organic living compounds that are most common in higher humidity areas but that can form in basements or damp areas of the home.
 They produce spores that are released into the air and are often inhaled by inhabitants of a structure.
 They can lead to rashes, breathing issues, sneezing, and more.